-According to the data given in the table, the share of Goldstar's current assets equalled about a quarter (23.6%) on the last day of the period analysed (31.12.2010), while non-current assets equalled three quarters of the all assets.
-An increase in the assets to EUR 658,557,446 thousand (EUR +297,747,052 thousand) was seen during the reviewed period (from 31 December, 2007 to 31 December, 2010).
-The company's assets grew in parallel with equity (+38.5% for the whole period analysed).
+According to the data given in the table, the share of Goldstar's current assets equaled about a quarter (23.6%) on the last day of the period analysed, while non-current assets equaled three quarters of the all assets.
+It was seen that there was a significant increase in the assets of EUR 297,747,052 thousand, or of 83% (to EUR 658,557,446 thousand) for the entire period reviewed.
+Assets and equity were observed to grow simultaneously by 38.5% during the last 3 years.
 Growth of the equity value is a factor which positively describes the dynamics of Goldstar's financial state.

-The total growth of Goldstar's assets value is primarily connected with the value growth of the item "Other non-current financial assets" by EUR 331,695,629 thousand, that made 92.8% of all positively changed assets.
+The increase in total assets of Goldstar occurred due to the growth of the item "Other non-current financial assets" by EUR 331,695,629 thousand, that was 92.8% of all positively changed asset types.

 The most significant growth of sources of finance ("Equity and Liabilities") is seen on the following rates (the percentage from total equity and liabilities change is shown in brackets):